Canon 1D vs 30D

 One difference between the cameras concerns the presence of an on-board flash.
 The 30D has one, while the 1D does not.
 While the built-in flash of the 30D is not very powerful, it can at times be useful as a fill-in light.

 Concerning the storage of imaging data, both the 1D and the 30D write their files to Compact Flash cards.
-The 1D features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the 30D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D and Canon EOS 30D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.